ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/best-practices.md

 - Test your form structure thoroughly with pilot data to identify organizational issues early

 :::tip
-When working with the KoboToolbox form builder, it is a good idea to download your form as an XLSForm and clean up/consolidate columns names for consistency as much as possible before you start collecting data.
+When working with the KoboToolbox form builder, it is a good practice to download your form as an XLSForm and clean up/consolidate columns names for consistency as much as possible before you start collecting data.
 :::

 ### Testing Workflows